 In addition to the beautiful interior, the studio suite has gorgeous views overlooking the botanical garden and red rooftops of the old stable block.
 To add to the country experience, I was gleefully ecstatic to be able to open the windows and breath in the crisp fresh country air, listen to the birds tweeting and gaze out at the trees and open sky.
 With the window open, you could also tune out to the calming sound of the hydrotherapy pool water background.
 Relaxing on the comfy tartan sofa in the evening, the sleek gas fireplace added to the winter charm of the suite and kept me snug and warm on a cold foggy Sunday night.

 The Director of The Mews and Sopwell House, Rafi Bejerano says, “The Mews at Sopwell House offers a fantastic concept and unique hotel experience which is unusual for the UK and surprisingly close to London, whilst providing guests with complete seclusion and privacy away from the outside world.”
-If you can drag yourself away from your adorable Mews suite or relaxing in the Mews only outdoor hydrotherapy pool, other delights await exploration in and around Sopwell house.
-I especially loved being able to walk around the grounds 12 acre property and immerse myself in the countryside.
+If you can drag yourself away from your adorable Mews suite or relax in the Mews only outdoor hydrotherapy pool, other delights await exploration in and around Sopwell house.
+I especially loved being able to walk around the grounds 12-acre property and immerse myself in the countryside.
 As I arrived on the perfect winters day, the dusk sky was absolutely stunning with shades of fiery orange seen on the horizon towards the setting sun, and soft pink and purple hues hugging the twilight moon in the opposite direction.
-Once the sun had disappeared in the late afternoon, I then went on to experience the hotel spa before my 7.30pm dinner booking.
+Once the sun had disappeared in the late afternoon, I then went on to experience the hotel spa before my 7.30 pm dinner booking.

 Guests staying at the Mews have complimentary access to use the facilities at the Sopwell House Spa (treatments not included).
-From the Mews you can access the spa from within Sopwell House by walking through the hotel reception, or via a pebble pathway running along the front of the main hotel building to enter through front door of the spa.
+From the Mews, you can access the spa from within Sopwell House by walking through the hotel reception, or via a pebble pathway running along the front of the main hotel building to enter through the front door of the spa.
 From the seemingly unassuming spa reception area and spacious changing room, you enter a world of ultimate relaxation.
-The spa layout and contemporary decor is beautiful and with atmospheric LED lighting you immediately switch into holiday mode.
+The spa layout and contemporary decor is beautiful and with atmospheric LED lighting, you immediately switch into holiday mode.
 During the day the spa has a more spacious feel with the outdoors on full view through the floor to ceiling windows.
 You can stare endlessly beyond the spa walls to the sky and Sopwell House grounds from just about anywhere in the main spa area.

 At night time the windows reflect a warm glow adding to the relaxing ambience of the spa.
-The huge 14.5 meter swimming pool dominates the spa with its mirror like surface when free from swimmers and its checkered blue, lime green and grey tiles on the pool floor.
+The huge 14.5-meter swimming pool dominates the spa with its mirror-like surface when free from swimmers and its checkered blue, lime green and grey tiles on the pool floor.
 Plenty of relaxation loungers surround the pool and upper deck area which also houses the steam room, sauna and shower.
 What I loved about the sauna was the huge window overlooking the main pool area which meant during the day, you could also view the outside world with trees stripped bare of their leaves and the cold winter sky.

 Breakfast at Sopwell House was also served in The Brassiere buffet style.
 Not one for sleeping-in even during dark winter mornings I headed down to breakfast at around 7.30am.
 The restaurant was relatively quiet with half a dozen other tables occupied by early morning risers like myself.
 The buffet offered a good selection of hot and cold breakfast options along with tea, coffee and juices.
 Whether you are in the mood for a full English or Continental Breakfast there is plenty to choose from such as: sausages, bacon, poached eggs, fried eggs, scrambled eggs, bake beans, hash browns, mushrooms, cereals, toast, jams, pastries, croissants, muffins, yoghurts, dried fruit, seeds, fresh fruit, cold meats, smoked salmon, cheese and pickles.
 And if you love berries and yoghurt, the Berry Compote with Greek Yoghurt tasted sweetly amazing.

 Overall I thoroughly enjoyed my time at Sopwell House and highly recommend a stay in the Mews Suites.
 Especially if you are looking for a unique, secluded hotel experience in the countryside, and which is close to London.
-The newly refurbished 16 suites within the Mews definitely offers a luxury escape just a moments walk from the stunning 18th Century Georgian Sopwell House.
+The newly refurbished 16 suites within the Mews definitely offers a luxury escape just moments walk from the stunning 18th Century Georgian Sopwell House.
 The next time I am looking to escape the hectic city pace or just want a tranquil getaway to recharge from the stress of daily life, an extended stay at the Mews Suites Sopwell House is definitely on top of my list.